 - In December 2015, Chipotle Mexican Grill settled a case for $1.3 million with a customer in Florida who slipped and fell in their store.
 The plaintiff, Allison Judkins, slipped and fell due to a puddle from a roof leak.
 She needed a 3 level cervical fusion surgery.

 - In January 2018, a plaintiff settled her case against State Farm for $685,000 after she suffered a spinal injury in a car accident with an underinsured driver.
 The accident required the plaintiff to have cervical fusion surgery.

 In both of these cases, the settlement amount for the spinal fusion surgery corresponded with the severity of the injuries.

 What are Common Accidents That Cause the Need for Spinal Fusion Surgery?

 Usually, plaintiffs who need spinal fusion surgery suffer jolting or impacting injuries to their back.
-This includes high speed car accidents, being struck by a heavy object traveling at a high speed, or slipping and falling on a hard surface.
-The most common cases include:
+This includes high-speed car accidents, being struck by a heavy object traveling at a high speed, or slipping and falling on a hard surface.
+The most common causes include:

 - Car accidents,

 - Pedestrian accidents,

 - Slip and fall accidents,